github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 #.
 Click the repository name to show a summary of each result.

 #.
 Explore the information available for each result using links to the source files in GitHub.com and, for data flow queries, the **Show paths** link.
-For more information, see "ref:`Exploring data flow with path queries <exploring-data-flow-with-path-queries>`."
+For more information, see ":ref:`Exploring data flow with path queries <exploring-data-flow-with-path-queries>`."

 Exporting your results
 ----------------------